 Explant Breast Implants

 A timely and proper explant of your breast implants and capsule tissue that grows around the breast implant is the most crucial step to your recovery from breast implant illness.
 As soon as the implants and capsule tissue are removed you will likely notice a reduction of some of your symptoms; however some symptoms may linger or reappear until your body has completed a detox and healing process which generally unfolds over a year or two.
 Most women who were symptomatic and had a an En Bloc Capsulectomy or Total Capsulectomy explant feel they recovered their health within one or two years after removal of implants; however, some women heal faster than a year and some take longer than two years to heal.
 Unfortunately, there are some women who do not recover their full health due to too many years with their implants entrenching autoimmune processes, silicone ruptures causing silicone contamination or developing a serious or deadly disease due to their saline or silicone breast implants.

 Choose a Surgeon Committed to

-No matter what you read or are advised by a plastic surgeon about explant of breast implants, if you are symptomatic, breast implants should be removed EN BLOC if possible and always with a TOTAL CAPSULECTOMY no matter the type of implant.
+No matter what you read or are advised by a plastic surgeon about explant of breast implants, if you are symptomatic, breast implants should be removed EN BLOC CAPSULECTOMY if possible and always with a TOTAL CAPSULECTOMY no matter the type of implant.
 En Bloc Capsulectomy is an explant technique developed in France, which prevents contamination from the contents inside the capsule (textures, silicone, silicone chemicals and heavy metals and microorganisms known to grow in capsules and on implants).
-En Bloc technique means the surgeon leaves the capsule intact on the breast implant and dissects around the intact capsule and implant without disrupting the capsule so as to prevent contamination to the patient of the contents of the capsule.
+En Bloc Capsulectomy means the surgeon leaves the capsule intact on the breast implant and dissects around the intact capsule and implant without cutting into or disrupting the capsule so as to prevent contamination to the patient of silicone and the contents inside the capsule.
 Here is Dr Lu Jean Feng of Ohio, USA, demonstrating En Bloc / Total Capsulectomy explant: